RasppleII/a2cloud/docs/ivanx/index.md

-<small>(A note about the USB-to-serial adapter: there are lots of
-different brands and models of these.
+(A note about the USB-to-serial adapter: there are lots of different brands and models of these.
 The only ones I have ever tested, including the TRENDnet model linked above, are those based on the Prolific PL2303 chipset.
-Other models based on other chipsets such as FTDI may also work; I just haven’t tried them.)</small>
+Other models based on other chipsets such as FTDI may also work; I just haven’t tried them.)

 </div>